awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/custom-analysis.md

 1. Open **Redshift Serverless dashboard**
 2. Click the workgroup starting with `clickstream-<project-id>` created by the solution.
 3. Click on the `Query data` button, you will be directed to the Redshift Query Editor.
-4. In the `Editor` view on the Redshift Query Editor, right click on the workgroup with name of `clickstream-<project-id>`.
+4. In the `Editor` view on the Redshift Query Editor, right-click on the workgroup with name of `clickstream-<project-id>`.
 In the prompted drop-down, select `Edit connection`, you will be asked to provide connection parameters.
 Follow this [guide](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor-v2-using.html){:target="_blank"} to use an appropriate method to connect.

     !!! info "Important"